 In any home there are certain areas where daily clutter tends to accumulate.
 You don’t know quite how it happens, but it does.
+Here’s what you can do about it.

 Often it’s the entrance area, where things get dumped when you arrive home or where you put things you want to remember to take with you when you leave.
 In some homes it’s the kitchen table, countertops, the dining room table, and so on.